The Heart Smart™ screening includes something no other area hospital offers — a one-on-one review of your results with a...

 The primary goal for cardiac rehabilitation is to help you restore optimal physical, emotional, and economic wellbeing through education and exercise.

-Physicians, clinical exercise physiologists, registered dietitians, registered nurses and a psychologist work in cooperation with your doctor to provide structured education and individualized ECG (electrocardiograph) monitored exercise.
+Physicians, clinical exercise physiologists, registered dietitians, registered nurses and behavioral health specialists work in cooperation with your doctor to provide structured education and individualized ECG (electrocardiograph) monitored exercise.

 This program, designed for you, not only helps improve your heart and muscular function, but also reduces your risk of suffering another heart problem in the future.
 Patients recovering from heart problems typically attend three sessions per week for up to 12 weeks.